pingcap/docs-cn/sql-statements/sql-statement-use.md

 ## MySQL compatibility

-In TiDB 2.0 versions, you can use `USE` statements to access any database.
-In TiDB 3.0 or later versions, TiDB checks whether you have the privilege to access the database when you use `USE` statements.

-Currently, `USE` statements are understood to be fully compatible with MySQL.
-Any compatibility differences should be [reported via an issue](/report-issue.md) on GitHub.
+This statement is understood to be fully compatible with MySQL.
+Any compatibility differences should be [reported via an issue](https://github.com/pingcap/tidb/issues/new/choose) on GitHub.

 ## See also